-Experts Say The U.S. Needs A National Shutdown Now — But Differ On What Comes Next
+Experts Say The U.S. Needs A National Shutdown ASAP — But Differ On What Comes Next

 We'll start with the call for a nationwide lockdown.
 On this point, "there is no question about it," says Juliette Kayyem, a former assistant secretary of homeland security who is now faculty chair of the homeland security program at Harvard's Kennedy School of Government.
 "We are seeing community spread in every state.
 You need the nation to shut down."

-In fact, state officials should have taken this action at least ten days ago, argues Ashish Jha, director of the Harvard Global Health Institute, one of a number of public health professionals who for weeks have been urging states to be more aggressive.
+In fact, state officials should have taken this action at least 10 days ago, argues Ashish Jha, director of the Harvard Global Health Institute, one of a number of public health professionals who for weeks have been urging states to be more aggressive.

-"At this point there's really no good excuse for any state official not to have these policies in effect," says Jha.
+"At this point, there's really no good excuse for any state official not to have these policies in effect," says Jha.

-He notes that when the virus is left unchecked it infects people at an exponential rate.
+He notes that when the virus is left unchecked, it infects people at an exponential rate.
 Each sick person passes it on to something like two to three others — who then spread it to the next two to three people, and so on, such that a single case quickly leads to thousands.

 Social distancing dramatically slows this process by reducing opportunities for people to interact face-to-face and infect each other.
-Evidence from China, northern Italy, and most recently New York — the U.S.'s current hotspot — suggests that even after the virus has spread widely, strict social distancing can eventually bring the number of new infections down.
+Evidence from China, northern Italy and, most recently, New York — the U.S.'s current hot spot — suggests that even after the virus has spread widely, strict social distancing can eventually bring the number of new infections down.

 But, says Jha, "if you wait until the disease is out of control in your community you're going to have to implement those social distancing policies for much, much longer," to stop the upward spiral of new infections.